-Kindergarten reading is less about actual reading than it is about looking and recognizing sight words.
-But by the time kids are 4 years old, they’re typically familiar and engaged with reading, particularly when reading is part of the family ritual that a child looks forward to.
+Reading for kindergarten is less about actual reading than it is about looking for and recognizing sight words.
+But by the time kids are 4 years old, they’re typically familiar and engaged with reading, particularly when reading or reading games are part of the family ritual that a child looks forward to.
 Many kids start their school years ready to crack kindergarten reading books because they’ve been read to for years.
 And that, it turns out, is actually the first step in helping a kindergartner read in the first place.

 “Play games with words.
 Sing lots of songs.
 Read lots of books,” says Baum.
-“When you’re in the car, find anything that starts with A or the “ah” sound.
-All of that plays not only into the skill of reading or the enjoyment of reading.”
+“When you’re in the car, find anything that starts with ‘A’ or the ah sound.
+All of that plays not only into the skill of reading but the enjoyment of reading.”

 Regardless of what they’re reading, Baum recommends that parents exercise what’s called scaffolding.
 The term applies to parents providing an appropriate amount of support, but still allowing a child to solve problems themselves.
 This requires lots of patience and discretion, but allowing the child to get through mental roadblocks is a huge part of learning, and watching their delight when they finally push through a big word — or even a small one they’re struggling with — is hugely rewarding.

 “If a child is reading to you, they might get stuck on a word.
 Instead of jumping in and saying ‘Here’s the word,’ say, ‘Well, what’s the first letter sound like?’ ” says Baum.
 “Eventually, they’re going to be able to do that on their own.
 It’s important to pay attention to where your child is so you know what level of support they need.
 The way to do that is spending time reading with them and giving them a chance to do it.”